 Q: On CNN, all the anchors use the expression “take a listen” instead of just “listen” or “listen to this.”
 Does that sound as caustic to you as it does to me?

-A: I don’t know about caustic, but it certainly sounds condescending and lame.
+A: We don’t know about caustic, but it certainly sounds condescending and lame.
 It’s no doubt the speaker’s way of avoiding “Listen to this.”
 Let us quote from the entry for this “infantile phrase” in The Dimwit’s Dictionary (2d ed.), by Robert Hartwell Fiske:

 “As inane as it is insulting, have (take) a listen obviously says nothing that listen alone does not.
 Journalists and media personalities who use this offensive phrase ought to be silenced; businesspeople, dismissed; public officials, pilloried.”

 The expression hasn’t made it yet into modern dictionaries, but The American Heritage Dictionary of the English Language (5th ed.) and Cambridge Dictionaries Online include examples of somewhat similar usages.

 The word “listen,” by the way, has been used as a noun for centuries in expressions like “to be on the listen” or “to have a proper listen.”